 WHAT IS CARPAL TUNNEL SYNDROME?

-There is a median nerve that runs the length of your forearm and through a passageway in your wrist called the carpal tunnel.
+A median nerve runs the length of your forearm, through a passageway in your wrist called the carpal tunnel.
 It extends into your hand and provides sensation to your fingers and thumb, save for the little finger.
-This nerve provides the signals your muscles need to move around the base of your thumb.
+This nerve supplies the signals your muscles need to move around the base of your thumb.
 Carpal tunnel syndrome is the entrapment of this nerve within the carpal tunnel in your wrist.

 WHAT ARE THE SYMPTOMS OF CARPAL TUNNEL SYNDROME?

-If you have carpal tunnel syndrome, it is possible for you to have the same sensations traveling from your wrist into your arm.
+If you have carpal tunnel syndrome, you can have the same sensations traveling from your wrist into your arm.
 Usually, you will feel it in your arm if you are holding something in front of you, such as a steering wheel, phone, or magazine.

 RECEIVE CARPAL TUNNEL SYNDROME TREATMENT IN NEWTOWN SQUARE, PA, WITH DR. DAVID W. NADLER & ASSOCIATES